-And since I stopped dyeing the lower layers of my hair, they have really nice silver growth, and soon I am going to start parting my hair on the other side because I will have really nice silver streaks.
+And since I stopped dyeing the lower layers of my hair, they have really nice silver growth.
+Aoon I am going to start parting my hair on the other side because I will have really nice silver streaks.

 And then I will just keep going from there.

-I love seeing how my silver hair looks in different lighting and how its shimmer changes depending on the color of clothes and even the color of lipstick I wear.
+I love seeing how my silver hair looks in different lighting.
+And I love how its shimmer changes depending on the color of clothes and even the color of lipstick I wear.

 I have had the same color hair my whole life, and I find that as my silver grows in, I both feel like me and also like a new and daring version of me.

-I have loved finding a community of women who are all embracing their natural grey and silver and doing it with beauty and grace.
-I love taking care of my hair and the earth in a way that makes me feel good.
+I have loved finding a community of women, embracing their natural grey and silver and doing it with beauty and grace.
+Also, I love taking care of my hair and the earth.
 And I love being my natural self.

 Our hair and what we do with it is very personal.
-No one should be shamed or pressured into dyeing their hair or letting it go grey.
+No one should feel pressure either to dye their hair or to let it go grey.

-I just want to say to you that whatever stage of your life you are in, you are beautiful and worthy, and you don’t have to be ashamed of being exactly who you are.
+I just want to say to you that whatever stage of your life you are in, you are beautiful and worthy.
+And you don’t have to feel ashamed of being exactly who you are.

 Update: I am close to my one year anniversary of going silver, and I am loving it.
 Here is my hair now: